Mental Contrasting with Implementation Intentions:

 METHODS

-MCII will be delivered individually as a single-session intervention, with assessments occurring prior to the intervention and at two follow-up periods (one week and eight weeks after the intervention).
+MCII will be delivered individually as a single-session virtual intervention, with assessments occurring prior to the intervention and at two follow-up periods (one week and eight weeks after the intervention).
 The recruitment target is 20 participants with mental health challenges who are currently receiving treatment at Massachusetts General Hospital or Boston Medical Center.

 COE PROJECT STAFF